supahgreg/cf-for-k8s/docs/platform_operators/setup-ingress-certs-with-letsencrypt.md

     --work-dir /tmp/certbot/wd --config-dir /tmp/certbot/cfg \
     --logs-dir /tmp/certbot/logs
 ```
 3. You will be presented with a challenge to verify domain ownership.
-Copy the `TXT`value printed by certbot and create a TXT record in your DNS provider.
+Copy the `TXT` value printed by certbot and create a TXT record in your DNS provider.
 ```console
 # example of the TXT in your DNS
 _acme-challenge.$APPS_DOMAIN.
 TXT    kyfxzsAirB79lsk173jkdlamxiryqloy
 ```

-### Update cf-values yaml
+### Update cf-values YAML
-The following instructions assume you have created `cf-install-values.yml`.
+The following instructions assume you have created `cf-values.yml`.
 Please ensure to copy the file contents into the variables as is.

 1. **Update system certificate values**

-    Lookup `system_certificate` in `cf-install-values.yml`.
+    Lookup `system_certificate` in `cf-values.yml`.
 You should config variables `crt`, `key` and `ca`.
 Follow the instructions below,
     ```yaml
     system_certificate:
       crt: |